narcisonunez/triggerable-quick-search/docs/en/index.md

 });
 ```

-All the others are option and will be showed just if is specified.
+All the others are optionals and will be showed just if is specified.

 We all finish.
 Congrats.
 Go ahead and make a great user experience right there.
 - [x] Register your triggers